This is where everything begins.

 - Reduction goes left; Abstraction goes right.

-- Through abstractions, it’s possible to go beyond the narrative56direct observations—they’re often called wisdom (or philosophy57“the love for wisdom”).58The scientific versions are macroeconomics, social science, climate science, etc.59Mythology, or literature, is the artistic(more abstract) version.
+- Through abstractions, it’s possible to go beyond the narrative43direct observations—they’re often called wisdom (or philosophy

 1.2.7 Reduction vs. Abstraction

-- The more reductive(=physical) a piece of knowledge is, the more essential it tends to be.60Because the narrative is based on the physical, the more physical tends to be more essential.BUT,
+- The more reductive(=physical) a piece of knowledge is, the more essential it tends to be.

 1.2.8 Ship of Theseus